PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 Copy and pasted "_ViewImports.cshtml" and "_ViewStart.cshtml" into Customer Area.
 Updated the path of "_layout.cshtml" in "_ViewStart.cshtml.
 Run the Website its not working
+Started part 2
+2023-11-09@22:28pm
+created the migrations and modify the database name and saved it.